Are you in the process of buying a home? I Know! Things can get a little confusing out there with so much choice available.

 - To live in it

-- To use as a holiday home
+- Can be used as a holiday home

 Double Wide Benefits

 - Double Wide Homes are cheaper than traditional homes

 - Not very expensive, as they have a simple design and, usually, a rectangular shape

 - They are suitable to be altered, as chosen by you, such as in size, number of bathrooms and bedrooms,etc

 - Most of Double Wide Homes are now fully insulated for weather control, but it can be an expensive modification